OfekRainish/OfekRainish_notebook/_posts/2024-07-04-Protocol for Loading qPCR Plates (not done).md

    - Multiply 3 µL by the total number of wells to get the required volume of cDNA solution.

 2. **Add SYBR Green:**
-   - Add 3 µL of SYBR Green for each well.
+   -You will need to add another 3 µL of SYBR Green for each well.
    - Multiply 3 µL by the total number of wells to get the required volume of SYBR Green.

 3. **Prepare Final cDNA Stock:**